 What is weeping tile?

 There is a lot of science involved in water and foundations and it generally refers to hydrostatic pressure.
-The simple explanation is that the ground outside your basement is full of water and the inside of your foundation is full of air, the water pressure outside of the foundation can become greater then the air pressure inside which in turn forces the water through any cracks or seams in the foundation where you would then in turn see a puddle of water or perhaps worse inside of your home.
+The simple explanation is that the ground outside your basement is full of water and the inside of your foundation is full of air.
+The water pressure outside of the foundation can become greater than the air pressure inside which in turn forces the water through any cracks or seams in the foundation where you would in turn see a puddle of water, or perhaps worse.
 Minimum code requires that a foundation be damp proofed which is generally achieved by spraying tar on the outside of the foundation prior to backfill.
 This is often confused with waterproofing.
-Damp proofing simply slows down the process of the concrete absorbing additional ground water however if you have a crack or seam in the foundation and hydrostatic pressure builds up then water will find its way in.
+Damp proofing simply slows down the process of the concrete absorbing additional ground water, however if you have a crack or seam in the foundation and hydrostatic pressure builds up then water will find its way in.

 The job of weeping tile is to prevent hydrostatic pressure from building up, this is achieved by creating a way for water to easily be directed away from the foundation IE; it is easier for the water to flow into a hollow pipe then to force its way inside your home.
-In older homes, pre 1985 generally you will find that the weeping system is built by laying a gravel base around the foundation, laying out individual pieces of clay tile pipe 1 foot long spaced apart 1 inch between pieces the to cover all of this in 6 more inches of gravel.
-The space allows water to enter the pipe and the gravel creates an easy place for water to flow and also acts as a filtration system for the water helping to prevent sediment and dirt from clogging the weeping pipe.
-The downside to clay tile was that the spaces between the pipes made it easy for tree roots to grow into and in some cases would actually plug off the pipe completely creating a dam and in turn now causing water to easily flow to this gravel bed with nowhere to go.
-Depending on the age of the home the weeping pipe was either routed to the homes sewer line, storm line or a sump pit where a pump would then pump the water to the storm line or outside of your home to drain onto the lawn.
+In older homes, pre-1985, generally you will find that the weeping system is built by laying a gravel base around the foundation, laying out individual pieces of clay tile pipe 1 foot long spaced apart 1 inch between pieces then covered with 6 more inches of gravel.
+The space allows water to enter the pipe and the gravel creates an easy place for water to flow and acts as a filtration system for the water, helping to prevent sediment and dirt from clogging the weeping pipe.
+The downside to clay tile was that the spaces between the pipes made it easy for tree roots to grow into, and in some cases will actually plug off the pipe completely creating a dam and in turn now causing water to easily flow to this gravel bed with nowhere to go.
+Depending on the age of the home the weeping pipe was either routed to the home’s sewer line, storm line or a sump pit where a pump would then pump the water to the storm line or outside of your home to drain onto the lawn.

 In the 80’s weeping tile was transitioned to a black corrugated pipe which is what most people are accustomed to seeing this pipe was less susceptible to root infiltration however it does have some drawbacks.

-The number one cause of failure of this black corrugated weeping pipe is not enough stone being placed ontop which in turn allows the pipe to become partially crushed and also does not allow enough area for the water to be filtered which in turn carries more sediment into the weeping system.
-The third item to note is that generally weeping tile is installed with not slope around the whole house with the exception of a small area when the pipe is lowered down to meet the connection point for the sump pit or storm line.
+The number one cause of failure of this black corrugated weeping pipe is not enough stone being placed on top, which in turn allows the pipe to become partially crushed and also does not allow enough area for the water to be filtered, which in turn carries more sediment into the weeping system.
+The third item to note is that generally weeping tile is installed with no slope around the whole house except for a small area when the pipe is lowered down to meet the connection point for the sump pit or storm line.
 It works on the principal that as water builds up it will flow to this one low spot but with the corrugated ribs it also makes it very easy for sediment to build up.